FAQs

 Interviews

 Due to the number of applications that ACE receives, not every student-athlete who applies will be invited for an interview.
 Interviews can take place any time during the application review period and may be conducted via in-person or Zoom.
-In addition, some of the partner provider organizations will also conduct an interview or ask applicants for additional information to help with project placement or skills assessment.
+In addition, some of the partner provider organizations may also conduct an interview or ask applicants for additional information to help with project placement or skills assessment.
 Not all programs will conduct interviews at the same time, nor will they send out all of the interview invitations at the same time.

 Acceptance